bluescan/tacentview/docs/cli.md

 ```
 tacentview -ckv 2 --op deborder[yellow,RG]
 ```
 Removes image borders by inspecting the rows and columns of all 4 sides.
-If both the red and green components are at maximum values, they get removed (yellow is full red and green).
-Note that since we only check R and G component channels, the blue and alpha may be any value.
-The `-k` or `--skipunchanged` flag means if there would be no change to the input image, it is not resaved.
-The `-ckv 2` expands to `--cli --skipunchanged --verbosity 2` which makes it clear the 2 refers to the verbosity level.
-The `-c` and `-k` are simple boolean flags and don't have arguments.\
+If both the red and green components are saturated (yellow), the border gets removed.
+Since we only check R and G component channels, the blue and alpha may be any value.
+The `-k` or `--skipunchanged` flag means if there would be no change to the input image, it is not saved -- even if the output image type is different than the input image type.
+The `-ckv 2` expands to `--cli --skipunchanged --verbosity 2` which makes it clear the 2 refers to the verbosity.
+The `-c` and `-k` are boolean flags and don't have arguments.

 ---